Death of Kenneka Jenkins

-On September 10, 2017, Kenneka Jenkins (May 27, 1998 – September 9, 2017), a 19-year-old from Chicago, Illinois, was found dead inside a latched freezer of the Crowne Plaza Chicago O'Hare hotel in Rosemont, Illinois, after attending a party there the prior day.
+On September 10, 2017, Kenneka Jenkins (May 27, 1998 – September 9, 2017), a 19-year-old American from Chicago, Illinois, was found dead inside a latched freezer of the Crowne Plaza Chicago O'Hare hotel in Rosemont, Illinois, after attending a party there the prior day.

 The medical examiner's report found Jenkins' death to be accidental.
 Alcohol and topiramate found in her system were thought to have hastened the effects of hypothermia sustained by Jenkins remaining inside the freezer.
 While the Rosemont police department did not suspect foul play, they stated that their investigation was incomplete.

 Jenkins' family and friends criticized the initial police response, and a lawsuit was subsequently filed against the hotel and others.
-The lawsuit was settled in 2023.
+The lawsuit was settled in 2023 for $10 million.

 Death

-Room 926 of the Crowne Plaza Hotel in Rosemont, where Jenkins was partying shortly before she died.

 Kenneka Jenkins was a resident of the West Side of Chicago in the U.S. state of Illinois.
 Borrowing her mother's car, she left the house at 11:30 p.m. on Friday, September 8, 2017, to attend a private party at the Crowne Plaza Chicago O'Hare hotel in nearby Rosemont.
 The party, which consisted of Jenkins' friends, took place in Room 926 of the hotel.
 Jenkins arrived at the hotel at 1:13 a.m.
 Saturday.

 An acquaintance who was present with Jenkins at the party noticed that Jenkins appeared to be swaying back and forth as she embraced him in a hug.
 Several witnesses reported seeing her drink cognac, but did not see her partake of any marijuana or other drugs.
 Another witness reported that Jenkins "wasn't acting like her usual self", noting that she would dance a little, but later appeared to be sad and went to go sit down.
 Her sister spoke with her over the phone for the last time at 1:30 a.m.

 Jenkins was briefly seen with others walking through one of the halls in the hotel.
-Camera footage later surfaced of her staggering, apparently intoxicated, near the front desk at 3:20 a.m., and 5 minutes later she could be seen leaving an elevator on one of the lower floors.
+Camera footage later surfaced of her staggering, apparently intoxicated, near the front desk at 3:20 a.m.
+5 minutes later she was seen leaving an elevator on one of the lower floors.
 The final footage which captured Jenkins alive was time-stamped 3:32 a.m.
 It showed her arriving at the kitchen, where she rounded a corner towards the freezer.
 The freezer door itself was reportedly out of the camera's sight.